pymole/sneaky-snickers/README.md

 ```

 In order to update package you need to bump version in pyproject.toml.
-Alternetively you can update manually with maturin:
+Alternetively you can update manually with maturin (provide LIBTORCH and LD_LIBRARY_PATH):
 ```commandline
 maturin develop --release
 ```